material-motion/material-motion/starmap/specifications/runtime/Runtime-tracing.md

 ### AddTracer and RemoveTracer APIs

-The runtime should provide a APIs for adding and removing tracer instances.
+The runtime should provide APIs for adding and removing tracer instances.

 Example pseudo-code: